Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 The hidden costs compound this further:

-According to AICPA research, 39% of invoices processed manually contain at least one error.
-Nearly 68% of AP teams still perform significant manual data entry.
+According to IOFM research, 39% of invoices processed manually contain at least one error.
+Nearly 68% of AP teams still perform significant manual data entry, according to Ardent Partners' State of ePayables report.
 These are not technology limitations; they are process gaps that a structured accounts payable tracking system directly addresses.

 This section is absent from most AP guides, yet it is the foundation of continuous improvement.
 You cannot manage what you do not measure.
 Here are the eight KPIs that give you a complete picture of your AP function's health.